Frequently Asked Questions

 What is the Excitement Index?

-The Excitement Index Articles is a numerical rating to indicate how exciting a game of Jeopardy is to watch.
-This rating is comprised of 6 components capturing the following facets of a Jeopardy game: volatility of win probability (with higher weight of late game volatility versus early game), lead changes, the strength of upset of the defending champion, the aggressiveness of daily double wagering, the suspense going into Final Jeopardy, and the total scoring of the game.
+The Excitement Index is a numerical rating indicating how exciting a game of Jeopardy is to watch.
+It is comprised of 6 components: volatility of win probability (with higher weight on late-game volatility), lead changes, the strength of an upset of the defending champion, the aggressiveness of Daily Double wagering, the suspense going into Final Jeopardy, and the total scoring of the game.

-The default weights for the Excitement Index are to weight all components equally.
-If you want to set your own custom weights for the Excitement Index and/or see the components of each game, you can do so at our Custom Rankings page.
+The default weights for the Excitement Index weight all components equally.
+If you want to set your own custom weights and/or see the components of each game, you can do so on the Custom Rankings page.